 - No - the Animal Services Agency does not have facilities for kennelling stray cats.
 Contact the Winnipeg Humane Society at 204-982-2025.
-The Humane Society recommends that you call ahead to make an appointment to drop off a stray cat.
+The Humane Society requires that you call ahead to make an appointment to drop off a stray cat.

 Can you stop my neighbour from feeding the stray cats?

 - No - there is no by-law against the feeding of stray cats.
-If the stray cats are in your yard, you can rent a cat trap from the Animal Services Agency.
-See details for trap rental.

 What if I don't want to sterilize my cat?